merenlab/anvio/anvio/docs/programs/anvi-split.md

 Creates individual, self-contained anvi'o projects for one or more %(bin)ss stored in an anvi'o %(collection)s.
 This program may be useful if you would like to share a subset of an anvi'o project with the community or a collaborator, or focus on a particular aspect of your data without having to initialize very large files.
 Altogether, %(anvi-split)s promotoes reproducibility, openness, and collaboration.

-The program can generate %(split-bins)s from metagenomes or pangenomes, or split a %(contigs-db)s on its own without a %(profile-db)s.
+The program can generate %(split-bins)s from metagenomes, from pangenomes, or from a %(contigs-db)s on its own (without a %(profile-db)s).

+Each of the resulting directories in your output folder will contain a stand-alone anvi'o project that can be used or shared without requiring access to any files of the original (larger) dataset.

+## Splitting metagenomes and pangenomes

 To split bins from a metagenome, you can provide the program %(anvi-split)s with a %(contigs-db)s and %(profile-db)s pair.
-To split gene clusters, you can provide it with a %(genomes-storage-db)s and %(pan-db)s pair.
+To split gene clusters from a pangenome, you can provide it with a %(genomes-storage-db)s and %(pan-db)s pair.
 In both cases you will also need a %(collection)s.
-To split a %(contigs-db)s on its own, you will need either a %(collection-txt)s file mapping contigs to bins, or classification data previously imported with %(anvi-import-contig-classification)s.
 If you don't provide any %(bin)s names, the program will create individual directories for each bin that is found in your collection.
 You can also limit the output to a single bin.
-Each of the resulting directories in your output folder will contain a stand-alone anvi'o project that can be shared without sharing any of the larger dataset.

 ### An example run